MI5: Second World War

 While the double-cross work dealt with enemy agents sent into Britain, a smaller-scale operation run by Victor Rothschild targeted British citizens who wanted to help Germany.
 The 'Fifth Column' operation saw an MI5 officer, Eric Roberts, masquerade as the Gestapo's man in London, encouraging Nazi sympathisers to pass him information about people who would be willing to help Germany in the event of invasion.
 When his recruits began bringing in intelligence, he promised to pass that on to Berlin.
 The operation was deeply controversial within MI5, with opponents arguing that it amounted to entrapment.
 By the end of the war, Roberts had identified around 500 people.
 But MI5 decided not to prosecute, and instead covered the work up, even giving some of Roberts' recruits Nazi medals.
 They were never told the truth.

-All foreigners entering the country were processed at the London Reception Centre (LRC) at the Royal Patriotic School, which was operated by MI5 subsection B1D; 30,000 were inspected at LRC.
+All foreigners entering the country were processed at the London Reception Centre (LRC) at the Royal Victoria Patriotic Building, which was operated by MI5 subsection B1D; 30,000 were inspected at LRC.
 Captured enemy agents were taken to Camp 020, Latchmere House, for interrogation.
 This was commanded by Colonel Robin Stephens.
 There was a reserve camp, Camp 020R, at Huntercombe, which was used mainly for long term detention of prisoners.

-It is believed that two MI5 officers participated in 'a gentle interrogation' given to the senior Nazi Heinrich Himmler after his arrest at a military checkpoint in the northern German village of Bremervörde in May 1945.
+It is believed that two MI5 officers participated in "a gentle interrogation" given to the senior Nazi Heinrich Himmler after his arrest at a military checkpoint in the northern German village of Bremervörde in May 1945.
 Himmler subsequently killed himself during a medical examination by a British officer by means of a cyanide capsule that he had concealed in his mouth.
 One of the MI5 officers, Sidney Henry Noakes of the Intelligence Corps, was subsequently given permission to keep Himmler's braces and the forged identity document that had led to his arrest.